 when applying RR No. 11.32А;

-during coordination by administrations.
+Possibility to apply the new value of the C/I criterion with respect to assignments of all networks bar none is being studied.
+The application of the new value of the permissible interference criterion only to assignments of new networks notified after WRC-15 will bring positive effect from the increase of the criterion only after many years (decades) have passed, when the number of new networks will make up a significant share of the total number of networks at the GSO.

 Application of permissible pfd mask.
-The RCC Administrations object to application of the pfd mask-based method since the proposed pfd mask does not protect network that are more sensitive to interference, than typical one, and does not exclude specific calculations in respect to the affected networks.
+The RCC Administrations object to application of the pfd mask-based method since the proposed pfd mask does not provide protection to networks that are more sensitive to interference, than typical one, and does not exclude specific calculations in respect to the affected networks.

 Reducing of the coordination arc size.
 The RCC Administrations consider it necessary to continue to study a reasonability of the further reduction of the coordination arc (for frequency bands 4/6 GHz from ±8 to ±6 degrees, 11/12/13/14 GHz from ±7 to ±5 degrees and 20/30/40 GHz from ±8 to ±7 degrees) and proposals from other countries concerning the reduction of the coordination arc.
 Any way the position is in favour of retaining RR No 9.41 as it is)

 International organisations

 IATA (date of proposal)